 Knowledge exchange programme

 The knowledge exchange programme combines the former international and pan-programme knowledge transfer programmes.
-This new programme works to increase the impact of the science outputs across the NMS by ensuring that they are shared effectively with stakeholders and to enable both strategic leadership and influence in the international metrology arena to the benefit of the UK.
+This new programme works to increase the impact of the science outputs across the NMS by ensuring that they are shared effectively with stakeholders.
+The programme provides strategic leadership and influence in the international metrology arena, to the benefit of the UK.

 Statutory and policy obligations

 The Government Chemist programme underpins the statutory role of the Government Chemist.
 It supports LGC Ltd to apply sound analytical science in the public interest, act as the referee in cases of dispute and provide advice to government and industry.
 Government Chemist website

 The legal metrology programme supports manufacturers seeking product certification and assists trading standards officers in their market surveillance and inspection duties.

 The NMS publicly-funded science programmes are commissioned and contracted by BIS.
 Read the latest science programme documents.

 The NMS strategy for 2011 to 2015 sets out a framework to deliver leadership in measurement through growth and innovation.

 NMS roadmaps The roadmaps provide a snapshot of the direction and scope of the science programmes.
 Delivered at theme level they show how the technical content of the programmes will deliver solutions to meet specific challenges and drivers for the UK.